zrcoy/RPG/README.md

 # RPG

-Learning and developing a single player RPG game for student use only.
+Learning and developing a single-splayer RPG game for personal use only.